ETL, Data Engineering, Stream Processing, Apache Kafka, Apache Flink, Real-time Data

 • Higher operational complexity: Requires always-on infrastructure and monitoring

 Streaming ETL is essential when timely data drives business value.
 A fraud detection system might use streaming ETL to analyze credit card transactions as they occur, flagging suspicious patterns within milliseconds.
 An IoT platform could process sensor data from thousands of devices, detecting anomalies and triggering alerts before problems escalate.
+For a comprehensive introduction to streaming concepts, see What is Real-Time Data Streaming.

 Key Differences Between Batch and Streaming ETL